 They basically live there during the summer, and some even commute to work from there.
 What do they do?
 Nothing special, really.
 They just relax and enjoy nature.

 They go into the woods to connect with nature, pick berries, mushrooms, and herbs, or swim in lakes and rivers.
-They also grow vegetables and fruit in their gardens.
+Some also grow vegetables and fruit in their gardens.
 In the evenings, they play cards or dominoes with neighbors and family.
-Some places lack running water, and they might chop firewood to start a fire.
+Some places lack running water, and others require splitting firewood to start a fire.

 It's a different kind of life from the city.
 The children learn about the forest, plants, living in nature, and a bit of survival.
 Since they usually live in a seven-story brick apartment building, this place is crucial for them to learn from their family how to live with nature.